SCOTUS rejects Missouri lawsuit alleging feds bullied social media into censoring content

 There was no coercion or attempted intimidation, Fletcher said, and the best proof is that social media companies “routinely said ‘no’ to the government.”

-Missouri Independent is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Missouri Independent maintains editorial independence.
-Contact Editor Jason Hancock for questions: info@missouriindependent.com.
-Follow Missouri Independent on Facebook and X.
+This report was first published by the Missouri Independent, which like NC Newsline, is part of the national States Newsroom network.

-The post SCOTUS rejects Missouri lawsuit alleging feds bullied social media into censoring content appeared first on Michigan Advance.
+The post SCOTUS rejects Missouri lawsuit alleging feds bullied social media into censoring content appeared first on NC Newsline.